Indian Food: 85 Actually Authentic & Tasty Dishes

 Photo: Chasing Foxes

-I think that you deserve to try truly authentic recipes, feel like an expert cook, and also get leveled up when it comes to cooking skills.
+I think that you deserve to try the best Indian dishes, feel like an expert cook, and also get leveled up when it comes to cooking skills.

-And whether you’re trying one of these Indian food recipes down below, or you’re heading to an authentic Indian restaurant, I hope that I’m able to make your life just that much better. ♥️
+And whether you’re trying one of these Indian food recipes down below, or you’re heading to an authentic Indian restaurant, I hope that I’m able to make your life just a bit better.

 Indian Appetizers and Snacks